-Problem Problem Cause Remedy Abrasion Long-time operations causes the fork to wear and reduces the thickness of the fork.
-Inspection for thickness is needed. · Wear limit : Must be 90% of fork thickness If the measured value is below the wear limit, replace fork.
-Distortion Forks are bent out of number of reasons su glancing blows agains objects, and picking u · Difference in fork tip Fork length (mm) equal or below 1500 above 1500 ich as overloading, st walls and p load unevenly. p height Height difference (mm) If the measured value exceeds the allowance, replace fork.
-Fatigue Fatigue failure may re fatigue crack even the fork is below the static fork.
-Therefore, a dai should be done. · Crack on the fork he · Crack on the fork w ough the stress to c strength of the ly inspection eel.
-Repair fork by expert.
-In case of excessive distortion, replace fork.
+Problem Cause Remedy

+Abrasion Long-time operations causes the fork to If the measured value is below the

+wear and reduces the thickness of the wear limit, replace fork.

+fork.

+Inspection for thickness ss is needed.

+· Wear limit : Must be 90% of fork

+thickness

+Distortion Forks are bent out of shape by a If the measured value exceeds the

+number of reasons such as overloading, allowance, replace fork.

+glancing blows agains st walls and

+objects, and picking up load unevenly.

+· Difference in fork tip height

+Fork length (mm) Height difference (mm)

+equal or below 1500 3

+above 1500 4

+Fatigue Fatigue failure may result from the Repair fork by expert.

+fatigue crack even though the stress to In case of excessive distortion,

+fork is below the static strength of the replace fork.

+· Crack on the fork heel.

+· Crack on the fork w eldments.